run-ai/docs/docs/Administrator/Cluster-Setup/Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster.md

 ### Step 3.1: Customized Installation
 The Run:AI Admin UI cluster creation wizard asks you to download a YAML file ``runai-operator-<cluster-name>.yaml``.
 You must then _apply_ the file to Kubernetes. __Before__ applying to Kubernetes, you may need to edit this file.
 Examples:

-* Add an ingress load-balancing point for running containers.
+* For allowing access to containers (e.g. for Jupyter Notebooks, PyCharm etc) you will need to add an ingress load-balancing point.
 See: [Exposing Ports from Researcher Containers](Exposing-Ports-from-Researcher-Containers-using-Ingress.md)
-* Add a proxy for outbound internet connectivity.
+* To allow outbound internet connectivity in a proxied environment.
 See: [Installing Run AI with an Internet Proxy Server](Installing-Run-AI-with-an-Internet-Proxy-Server-.md)
-* Remove the Run:AI default Storage Class if a default already exists.
+* To remove the Run:AI default Storage Class if a default storage class already exists.
 See: [remove default storage class](../Troubleshooting-a-Run-AI-Cluster-Installation/#internal-database-has-not-started)

 ## Step 4: Verifying your Installation